BumblebeeMan/tt_wizard_core/README.md

     penPath = ""
     ttwiz = tt_wizard_core()

-# Provide a string to search in the list of available media .
+# Provide a string to search in the list of available media.
 print("Please enter keyword to search avaiable media for: ") keyword = str(input())